dgca/use-wagmi-contracts/README.md

 To keep things organized, create a new file to initialize the library.
 In this example, we'll refer to this as `/path/to/WagmiContractsProvider`.

 Initialize the library using `initUseWagmiContracts`.
 It expects an `AbiMap`, which is an object with the following shape below.

-**NOTE: If you are using the Typechain library to generate your contract ABIs, you can use the `processTypechainAbis` function to generate the `AbiMap` for you.
-See the "Using Typechain" section.**

 ```tsx
 const abiMap = {